theupdateframework/pep-maximum-security-model/README.rst

 When a recently-claimed project uploads a new transaction, a project transaction process MUST add all new targets and delegated targets metadata for the project.
-If the project is new, then the project transaction process MUST also add new recently-claimed metadata with the public keys and threshold number (which MUST be part of the transaction) for the project.
-Finally, the project transaction process MUST inform the consistent snapshot process about new recently-claimed metadata as well as the current set of delegated targets metadata for the project.
+If the project is new, then the project transaction process MUST also add new recently-claimed metadata with the public keys (which MUST be part of the transaction) for the project.
+Finally, the project transaction process MUST inform the snapshot process about new recently-claimed metadata, as well as the current set of delegated targets metadata for the project.

 The transaction process for a claimed project is slightly different in that PyPI administrators will choose to move the project from the *recently-claimed*